-It has been the craziest couple of weeks.
+It’s been the craziest couple of weeks.
 But they fit perfectly with the insanity of the past few months.
-If hindsight is 20/20 then what is foresight?
+If hind sight is 20/20 then what is foresight?
 I could use a little of that right now.

 Hmm… What to do … what to do?

 She’s not feeling well.
-I’ve got to find a place for her to sit awhile.
+I’ve got to find a place for her to sit.
 Stay calm.
 My heart has been pounding out of my chest for weeks because of stress and worry.
 If I freak out, she will, too.

-As I help Mary off the donkey, I can’t help but run the scene from a few months ago through my mind.
+As I help Mary off the donkey, I roll the scene from a few months ago through my mind.
 It’s kind of a never-ending loop.
-I try to pray my way out of it every time it pops in my head, which is a lot.
+I attempt to pray it away every time it pops in my head … which is a lot.